Early-morning storm rolls through Eastland County

 “Luckily it didn’t get our cars.
 My wife’s car is backed up underneath the carport.
 It got the fence in the driveway and it knocked down a power line,” Briar said.

-Both cities of Cisco and Eastland opened their convenience centers early so that residents could dump their storm debris, the city of Eastland will be collecting curbside debris this Friday.
-To put your home on the pick-up list call 254-629-8321.
+Both cities of Cisco and Eastland opened their convenience centers early so that residents could dump their storm debris.